piyushbisht0625/Movie-Recommendation-System/README.md

 ﻿# Movie-Recommendation-System

-This is a Movie Recommendar System using Python Juypter
+This is a Movie Recommendar System using Python, Juypter and Ml Techniques.